monsoonmaelstrom/book2/book2.md

 “And we have plenty of party favors.”

 “So you’re basically going to force me to celebrate?”
-I ask.
+I question.

 “Yes,” Davy answers, handing me a piece of cake and a shot of vodka.
 “That’s one.
 I’m counting.”